nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 ### 5.1 @context

-The `@context` is determined by the protocol version and should not change.
+The `@context` is determined by the protocol version and cannot differ if both transactions use the same protocol version.

 ### 5.2 id